olaysco/portfolio/posts/2021-04-24-how-to-add-retry-to-api-calls-in-laravel.md

 }
 ```

-Given that our request is likely to fail for variety of reasons, we want to retry the request before giving up:
+Given that our request is likely to fail for a variety of reasons, we want to retry the request before giving up:
 ```php
 public function doRequest($url, $options): Array
 {